Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

-Let $G_S$ denote the graph obtained from $G_C$ by subdividing every inner vertex.
-After this transformation, let $T_S^*$ be a tree constructed of edges corresponding to the edges of $T_C^*$.
+Let $G_S$ denote the graph obtained from $G_P$ by splitting each of its inner vertices.
+After this transformation, let $T_S^*$ be a tree constructed of edges corresponding to those of $T_P^*$.
 Clearly, $T_S^*$ is a spanning tree of the graph $G_S^*$.
-The spanning tree $T_S = \dual(T_S^*)$ of $G_S$ contains all auxiliary edges of $G_S$, because none of the duals of auxiliary edges are in $E(T_S^*)$, as they were not in $E(T_C^*)$. \end{proof}
+The spanning tree $T_S = \dual(T_S^*)$ of $G_S$ contains all auxiliary edges of $G_S$, because none of the duals of auxiliary edges are in $E(T_S^*)$, as they were not in $E(T_P^*)$. \end{proof}

 Now, we are ready to prove the main result of this section.